 What do you need to buy for a new Jack Russell?

 A collar and lead are essential.
 It’s important and UK law to keep your dog under control in public places.
 ID Tags are also a legal requirement.
 You are required by The Control of Dogs Order 1992 to inscribe the name and address of the owner on your dog’s collar tag.
 Even if the new dog is microchipped, and you can be fined up to £5,000 if you do not.
-Harnesses are another option for walking your dog safely.
+There are some fantastic personalised tags available from local UK businesses on Etsy.
+Harnesses are another popular option for walking your dog safely.
+It’s important to measure your dog and get the right fitting harness to keep them secure, read more about no-pull harnesses here.

 It’s important to keep on top of your new dog’s health and get them used to regular grooming.
 Toothbrushes and dog toothpaste can be bought at any good pet shop and most supermarkets.
 It’s important not to use human toothpaste as it contains xylitol, a sweetener that is toxic to dogs.
 Nail clippers and dog shampoo are other essentials for grooming, as well as a brush depending on your dog’s coat.
 Read the 10 essentials every Jack Russell owner needs here.